What Is a P45? P45 and Umbrella Companies Explained

 What is a new starter declaration?

-A new starter declaration is the form you fill in when you start a new job without a P45.
+A new starter declaration is the form you complete when you start a new job without a P45.
 Your new employer uses it to work out your tax code.
 It replaces the old P46 form.
 You choose Statement A, B, or C depending on your employment history in the current tax year.

 What happens to your P45 when you switch umbrella companies?